romzorus/my-custom-jetporch/README.md

 * Focus on testing (`cargo test`) in the `testing` branch
     - Unit tests added for `src/cli/show.rs`
     - Integration tests added for CLI modes UNSET, SHOW-INVENTORY, LOCAL, CHECK-LOCAL, SSH, and CHECK-SSH
     - Automated integration tests on a Docker lab : integration tests are made, through ssh, on Docker containers based on the main Linux distributions.
-To test this way, use the following command : `cargo testdocker`

 ## In progress
 * Still focusing on tests : *once we have a strong set of automated tests, we can begin to add/improve functionalities and modules while making sure this doesn't break the rest.*